Growing Zones: 7-9 outdoors(hardy down to 10℉) 7-9 outdoors

-Cedar Deodar (Cedrus deodara) is an evergreen tree that can reach 70 feet high and up to 40 feet wide.
+The Deodar Cedar (Cedrus deodara) is an evergreen tree that can reach 70 feet high and up to 40 feet wide.
 It is a popular landscape specimen that provides year-round interest with its attractive pyramid shape and lovely green-silver color.
 This tree is fast growing, making it an excellent choice for a windbreak or a natural privacy screen on your property.
-Cedar Deodar makes a stunning focal point when three to five trees are clustered in a large, open area.
+Deodar Cedars make a stunning focal point when three to five trees are clustered in a large, open area.
 Line them along your property to increase your privacy.
 Enjoy for generations.

 Graceful and Majestic